JstrJestee/JstrJestee/README.md

   Also, also, I tend to not use tone tags and I get kind of annoyed when someone over uses them with me just because I'm, y'know, autistic.
 Still, if you need me to use tone tags, PLEASE tell me.
 I know not everyone with autism is like me on regards to tone tags so PLEASE tell me if you need me to use tone tags since I tend to be very, very sarcastic, and English not being my first language can often times lead to miscommunications COUGH.
 Working on that!!!!!!
 </p>
 <p align="center">
   Final note is that I notice people often start bombarding me with "are you alright?" questions if I go quiet for just a second when they find out I have diagnosed GAD.
-I appreaciate the concern, really, I do!
+I appreciate the concern, really, I do!
 I won't get mad, but it gets tedious to have to keep telling people I'm okay, just zoned out/got busy with smt.
 I'd prefer it if I wasn't blasted with concerned questions just for going silent.
 </p>

 <p align="center">